alexharri/website/posts/icelandic-name-declension-trie.md

   ]}
 />

-This gives us a rough indication that, for not-before-seen Icelandic names, the compressed trie gives us correct results 74% of the time and wrong results 3% of the time.
+This gives us a rough indication that, for not-before-seen Icelandic names, the compressed trie gives us correct results 74% of the time and wrong results 26% of the time.

-The _"Should have applied declension"_ case, which constitutes 23% of results, lives in a sort of gray area.
-That case results in <Ts method>applyCase</Ts> not applying declension to the name and returning it as-is.
-That result is not wrong, per se, but it's not 100% correct either.
-I consider it a neutral result.
+<SmallNote label="">The _"Should have applied declension"_ case, which constitutes 23% of results, results in <Ts method>applyCase</Ts> not applying declension to the name and returning it as-is.
+That result _is_ wrong, but I consider it a lesser kind of wrong.</SmallNote>

-Either way, these are just 100 random names.
+Still, these are just 100 random names.
 Some names are far more common than others.
 It'd be more interesting to see how well the compressed trie performs for the most common names.

 Luckily for us, [Statistics Iceland][statice] publishes data on [how many individuals have specific names][names].
 Using that data, I created the chart below.
 It shows the number of people holding each name in the approved list of names as a first name.
 The 3,600 names with declension data available are colored blue.
 The 800 names without declension data are colored red: